 Useful for temporarily attaching paper sections together.
 I get mine from Cass Art as it is the only one I have found which makes it easy to peel off without ripping my paper.

 Good old Pritt Stick!
 This stuff does the job better because I always seem to get it when it is on special offer.

 And Finally… Top Tools No.13: The Dress Stand AKA Tailor’s Dummy!

 The Dress Stand is also known as a tailors dummy.
 Now, this CLEARLY isn’t an essential tool for when you’re just started out on your pattern making journey.
 They are a HUGE investment, and so you should only make the investment when you feel ready and able to progress further with more advanced pattern making and draping techniques.

-This one is MY PRECIOUS.
+The one in the above photo is MY PRECIOUS.
 I had her made to order from Kennett & Lindsell about 6 years ago when I decided it was time to invest, and it cost me almost £1000.
 Before that, I used an adjustable one, and that worked well for me.
 Here are several that you could look into: